mgoellnitz/dinistiq/README.md

     Set<String> getUriRegex();

     /**
-     * returns an integer indicating if the implementing instance should be considered earlier or later in
+     * Returns an integer indicating if the implementing instance should be considered earlier or later in
      * the servlet selection process.
      */
     int getOrder();